rishabhgoel0213/rishabhgoel0213/README.md

-# Hi there, I'm Rishabh Goel!

 ## About Me

 I'm a freshman at the Univeristy of Maryland with interests in computer science, math, and physics.
 This account contains some projects related to machine learning, web development, and competitive programming.
-I enjoy exploring new technologies and applying them to solve real-world problems.

 ## Projects